Karolina Gočeva: 2023–present: Upcoming tenth studio album

 On 1 and 2 March 2024, Gočeva held two consecutive concerts at the night club Pure in Skopje; she was reviewed very positively as "fantastic" by a writer of CrnoBelo.
 Later that month, on 22 March, she appeared in Tirana, Albania where she gave a performance at the National Theatre of Opera and Ballet of Albania.
-On 24 March 2024, Gočeva held her first concert in the town of Kriva Palanka where she predominantly performed songs from Makedonsko Devojče and Izvor in addition to her older hits.
-During an interview with Macedonian radio station Play Radio on 15 April 2024, Gočeva revealed that the tenth studii album would feature songs written by her and that a third single would also precede its release.
+On 24 March 2024, Gočeva held her first concert in the town of Kriva Palanka where she predominantly performed songs from Makedonsko Devojče and Izvor apart from her older hits.
+During an interview with Macedonian radio station Play Radio on 15 April 2024, Gočeva revealed that the tenth studio album would feature songs written by her and that a third single would also precede its release.
 On 4 July 2024, Gočeva gave a concert at the "Dzvezdena Simfonija" (Starry Symphony) event in Bitola.
-On 4 September 2024, Gočeva appeared in a commercial in celebration of telecommunication operator A1 Macedonia's 5-year anniversary celebration with a newly recorded version of her song "Sakaj me".
-The commercial' s motto was the line "Life is wonderful with you" (original: "Životot e prekrasen so tebe") taken from the song.
+On 4 September 2024, Gočeva appeared in a commercial to celebrate telecommunication operator A1 Macedonia's fifth anniversary celebration with a newly recorded version of her song "Sakaj me".
+The commercial' s motto was the line "Life is wonderful with you" taken from the song.
 In early September, she also announced six shows in Germany as part of her Best of Tour in late 2024 including Stuttgart on 23 November, Nuremberg on 25 November, Düsseldorf on 29 November, Mainz on 1 December, Hamburg on 13 December and Berlin on 16 December.

+On 27 May 2025, Gočeva appeared on the Serbian TV show Ekskluziv in Belgrade and gave an interview to Lola Radaković for Prva.rs.
+She shared the work on her Macedonian projects and how proud she was of herself of being the founder of the new "back to the roots" wave in Macedonian music which included modern reworks of traditional songs.
+She also shared how she found it difficult to appeal to the "unpredictable" musical tastes of the young generation but acknowledged she finds it important for her work to be representative of her character.
 On 7 May 2025, Karolina released her new song "Mog Života Dio" written by Dino Muharemović and arranged by Dino Šukalo along with a music video directed by Miomir Milić.
-To further promote the song, the singer appeared on the Serbian talk show Spika i Prilika where she sang it live while playing the piano.
+Wanting to further promote the song, the singer appeared on the Serbian talk show Spika i Prilika where she sang it live while playing the piano.
 At the show, she appeared together with guests Bojan Marović and Nataša Mihajlović of Frajle and discussed aspects of her career.
+On 15 June 2025, Karolina appeared as a guest on the "FEEDBACK with Elena" TV show where she discussed music, fashion and life-related topics.
+On 8 December 2025, Gočeva took to her social media platforms where she shared her first photograph ever taken for the school magazine Ekran.